okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Request body

-This API requires the `method` property as its request body.
+This request requires the `method` property as its request body.
 An optional boolean `retry` property can be used to indicate resend challenge when its value is set to `true`.

 | Property | Type                     | Description                          |
 | -------- | -------------------------|--------------------------------------|